zypher-game/docs/content/z4/node/mining.md

 [extra]
 section = "z4"
-lead = 'A customized zk game running on PoZK' toc = true top = false
+lead = 'A customized zk game running on Mining Network' toc = true top = false
 +++

 ## Introduction
-Whether it is based on PoZK engine or custom engine, you can reuse the code of `Handler`.
+Whether it is based on mining PoZK engine or custom engine, you can reuse the code of `Handler`.
 You only need to specify the engine type to be used when starting.

-Once you have written a program based on PoZK, the next step is [How to register it in the PoZK network](/pozk/prover/z4/).
+Once you have written a program based on mining netweork, the next step is [How to register it in the mining network](/mining/prover/z4/).

 ## Trait for PoZK
 In the previous docs, you have been learned the `Handler` trait, here we will show you another two method for PoZK.
 That is `pozk_create` & `pozk_join`.